Does anyone else keep muttering curses since Daylight Saving Time forced us to “fall back” like a bunch of unbalanced dominoes?

 Tune your skis while you wait and keep an eye on the Mt.
 Bachelor webcam for an up-to-the-minute glimpse at conditions.
 You should also check out their deals page, since many rock-bottom discounts melt away when the season gets going.

-Bring out the cold weather accessories
+Bust out the cold weather gear

-Time to get indoorsy
+Time for indoorsy fun

 Some of Bend’s most iconic events happen after we switch to Daylight Standard Time in the fall.